qingqingqingli/CPP/wiki/module08.md

 - Any type that satisfy its implicit interface is valid to use with a templatized function.

 - Every different collection comes equipped with its own type of iterator.
+We want to ultimately write generic functions to work with iterators over any sequence.
+With templates we can!

 ```C++
 vector<int> v;